 Helping American Business Leaders Advocate for Effective Climate Policy

 Business Climate Leaders (BCL) is an initiative of Citizens' Climate Lobby (CCL), a nonpartisan grassroots advocacy group with nearly 100,000 members in over 450 U.S. chapters.
 We are helping American businesses understand and take action in shaping federal climate policy.
-Working through our nationwide network of relationships with members of Congress and their staffs, our volunteer professionals can help you leverage your climate advocacy investments with minimal risk and resources.
+Working through our nationwide network, our volunteer professionals help businesses leverage climate advocacy investments with minimal risk and resources.
 Learn more.